 The responsibility for plumbing repairs and maintenance is a frequent point of contention between landlords and tenants.
 But both parties have a part to play during a tenancy.

 The landlord is responsible for ensuring their property is in a safe state of repair and is suitable for tenants.
 But once a tenant moves in and signs an agreement, responsibility for maintenance is shared.

 The requirements around who will take responsibility for the issues that may arise during the tenancy term – and each person’s rights – should be laid out in the Residential Tenancy Agreement.

 During the lease term, the tenant’s responsibility is to take good care of the property and maintain functional aspects.

 This includes being diligent in preventing issues from arising.
-For example, the tenant should keep the property clean and be sure not to flush or wash things down drains that could cause blockages.
+For example, the tenant should keep the property clean and not flush or wash things down drains that could cause blockages.

 You might also like: